fusedio/fused-docs/docs/user-guide/out/microsoft_excel.md

 # Excel

-Microsoft Excel can import data from a given URL in `.csv` format.
-You can use this to load data from a UDF into an Excel sheet.
+Microsoft Excel can load from a given URL to a `.csv`.

 ## 1. Create a UDF in Fused Hosted API